 WHO Country List footnote: When available, the date of the most recent update or confirmation is indicated in parentheses in the country list.
 If no date is indicated, the most recent update or confirmation was provided before 2013.

-CDC—Health Information for International Travel (current online edition)Areas with malaria: Present in the following districts: Central and North West (including Chobe National Park).
-None in the cities of Francistown and Gaborone (see Map 3-19).
+CDC—Health Information for International Travel (current online edition)Areas with malaria: Present in the following subdistricts: Botete, Chobe (including Chobe National Park), Ngami, Okavango, and Tuteme.
+Also present in the following districts: Bobirwa, Northeast (including Francistown), Ghanzi, Mahalapaye, and Serowe Palapye.
+Rare cases in the districts of Kgalagadi North, Keneng West, and Southern.
+None in the city of Gaborone (see Map 2-04).

 - Malaria species: P. falciparum 90%, P. vivax 5%, P. ovale 5%.